-- 5.1 The approach to audit planning for 2021/22 has been a risk based approach in line with the requirements of the PSIAS and has been prepared following consultation with senior management to establish the key risks areas faced across the Council.
-Consideration has also been given to the areas identified within the Corporate & Departmental Risk Registers, the Departmental Management Accountability Framework Dashboard Reports, and from a review of the outcomes of previous audits, together with cumulative audit knowledge and experience.
+5.1 The approach to audit planning for 2022/23 has been a risk based approach in line with the requirements of the PSIAS and has been prepared following consultation with senior management to establish the key risks areas faced across the Council.
+Consideration has also been given to the areas identified within the Corporate and Departmental Risk Registers, the Departmental Management Accountability Framework Director Dashboard Reports, and from a review of the outcomes of previous audits, together with cumulative audit knowledge and experience.
 Potential audit areas (the Audit Universe) have been identified and risk assessed against the following criteria:

-- Materiality;

-- Legal, Political and Reputational risk;

-- Management priority;

-- Internal Control, governance and previously identified issues;

-- System stability; and

-- Time since previous audit review.

-- 5.2 The annual plan is produced from the Audit Universe and prioritised (Level 1-6) to the level of risk associated with each issue.
-The priorities have been determined as follows:

-- Priority 1 (highest): A corporate risk, strategic governance or fundamental control review, not subject to a recent satisfactory audit

-- review (adequate/substantial assurance opinion) within the previous 12 months; or a grant claim certification, which must be endorsed by internal audit to comply with the funding requirements of central government departments.
-(Red) - Priority 2: A significant departmental risk, governance, control or improvement issue identified by Directors and/or their departmental management teams not subject to a recent satisfactory audit review (adequate/substantial assurance opinion) within the previous 12 months.
-(Yellow) - Priority 3: A significant departmental risk, governance or control issue identified from a review of corporate/departmental risk registers, MAF returns or Council minutes not subject to a recent satisfactory audit review (adequate/substantial assurance opinion) within the previous 12 months.
-(Green) - Priority 4: Other departmental risk, governance or control issue not subject to a recent satisfactory audit review (adequate/substantial assurance opinion) within the previous 2 years.
-(Pink) - Priority 5: Other departmental risk, governance or control issue not subject to a recent satisfactory audit review (adequate/substantial assurance opinion) within the previous 3 years.
+- Materiality; - Legal, Political and Reputational risk; - Management priority; - Internal Control, governance and previously identified issues; - System stability; and - Time since previous audit review. - 5.2 The annual plan is produced from the Audit Universe and prioritised (Level 1-6) to the level of risk associated with each issue.
+The priorities have been determined as follows: - Priority 1 (highest): A corporate risk, strategic governance or fundamental control review, not subject to a recent satisfactory audit review (adequate/substantial assurance opinion) within the previous 12 months; or a grant claim certification, which must be endorsed by internal audit to comply with the funding requirements of central government departments.
+(Red). - Priority 2: A significant departmental risk, governance, control or improvement issue identified by Directors and/or their departmental management teams not subject to a recent satisfactory audit review (adequate/substantial assurance opinion) within the previous 12 months.
+(Amber) - Priority 3: A significant departmental risk, governance or control issue identified from a review of corporate/departmental risk registers, MAF returns or Council minutes not subject to a recent satisfactory audit review (adequate/substantial assurance opinion) within the previous 12 months.
+(Yellow) - Priority 4: Other departmental risk, governance or control issue not subject to a recent satisfactory audit review (adequate/substantial assurance opinion) within the previous 2 years.
+(Green) - Priority 5: Other departmental risk, governance or control issue not subject to a recent satisfactory audit review (adequate/substantial assurance opinion) within the previous 3 years.
 (Mauve) - Priority 6 (lowest): Departmental risk, governance or control issue removed, no longer applicable or not auditable.
-(White). - 5.3 In addition, during the planning meetings with Directors consideration was given to areas for inclusion in the plan (Priority A) where internal audit could provide added value developing our approach from traditional 'policeman' to one of 'educated friend'.
+(White). - 5.3 In addition, during the planning meetings with Directors and other senior managers consideration was given to areas for inclusion in the plan (Priority A) where internal audit could provide added value developing our approach from traditional 'policeman' to one of 'educated friend'.
 This would provide scrutiny and challenge to activities and ensure that adequate controls are in place to meet the objectives for the activity identified.
-This work would support senior management in ensuring effective internal controls exist whilst identifying opportunities for improving value for money using our risk-based approach. - 5.4 Only the priority 1, 2, and 3 reviews identified are able to be delivered in the 2021/22 Internal Audit Plan due to the limited Audit & Assurance staff resources available.
-It is important that there is ability to flex and adapt the annual plan during the course of the year.
+This work would support senior management in ensuring effective internal controls exist

+- whilst identifying opportunities for improving value for money using our risk-based approach. - 5.4 Only the priority 1, 2, and 3 reviews identified are able to be delivered in the 2022/23 Internal Audit Plan, along with support for two key projects key A projects identified during the planning meetings, due to the limited Audit & Assurance staff resources available.
+Provision has also been included for value for money work to be carried out during the year, at the request of the Director of Finance. - 5.5 It is important that there is ability to flex and adapt the annual plan during the course of the year.
 The plan priorities will be reviewed with Directors during the course of the coming year to assess the impact of any changes to risk profiles, identify new or emerging issues and agree any changes to priorities.